kasketis/netfox/README.md

 <!-- [![Pod Version](http://img.shields.io/cocoapods/v/netfox.svg?style=flat-square)](http://cocoadocs.org/docsets/netfox/) -->

 A lightweight, one line setup, network debugging library that provides a quick look on all executed network requests performed by your app.
-It grabs all requests - of course yours, requests from 3rd party libraries (such as AFNetworking or else), UIWebViews, and more
+It grabs all requests - of course yours, requests from 3rd party libraries (such as AFNetworking, Alamofire or else), UIWebViews, and more

 Very useful and handy for network related issues and bugs